rajabishek/swift-essentials/manuscript/iOS Essentials/compilers.md

 Here if first of B and follow of A has intersection then this grammar cannot be used for LL(1) parsing.

 ## LR parsers
 All LR parsers have the same parsing algorithm, only the parsing table will change for all of them.
 Here like first and follow we have concepts called closure and goto.
 The LR(0) and SLR(1) parsing use what's called as canonical collection of LR(0) items for the construction of the parsing table.
-And the CLR(1) and LALR(1) parsing use what's called as LR(1) items.
+And the CLR(1) and LALR(1) parsing use what's called as canonical collection of LR(1) items for the construction of the parsing table.

 ## Canonical collection of LR(0) items
 Whenever any grammar is given you add an extra production to the grammar, you augment it.
 The result is called as augmented grammar.
 Do this S' -> S, S -> ....